Current Scholarships and Awards

 The Excellence in Writing Arts Medallion is awarded to an undergraduate senior who has demonstrated outstanding course performance, strong leadership skills, and excellent career potential as a writer and as a teacher of writing.
 Eligible students are those who either graduated in December or are about to graduate in May with a BA in Writing Arts and a GPA of 3.5 or above.

 This medallion is awarded to a Master of Arts in Writing student who has demonstrated outstanding course performance, exceptional writing ability, and strong professionalism.
-This award is sponsored by Dr. Antoinette Libro, former dean of the College of Communication.
+This award is sponsored by Dr. Antoinette Libro, former dean of the College of Communication and Creative Arts.

 - Graduation from the MA in Writing at least by August of the year the student is being considered